sparkgeo/QGIS-Container-Build/README.md

 scripts/test.sh --test-identifier test_core_stac
 ```

-This script will build QGIS if necessary, based on the same change detection described above.
+The test script will build QGIS if necessary, based on the same change detection described above.